innsmyth/starscream-v3/README.md

 - `NEXT_PUBLIC_CENTER_ALT`: The altitude of the center point (replace with your location).
 - `NEXT_PUBLIC_RADIUS_KM`: The radius (in kilometers) for which you want to track planes around your center point.
 - `NEXT_PUBLIC_LOCAL_AIRPORT_CODES`: (Optional) The IATA codes for the local airports near you, as a comma separated list.
 If the flight origin is your local airport's IATA code, the Destination information will be displayed instead.
+- `TEST_LOCAL_ADSB_URL`: The URL of your local test ADSB data for development purposes.
+- `TEST_LOCAL_N2YO_URL`: The URL of your local test N2YO data for development purposes.

 ### 7. Start the Development Server
 To start the server in development mode, run the following command: